 The Forest is just south of the village and with the visitor centre just a couple of miles drive it offers a great day out for all the family.
 There are walks for all abilities, including specially designed routes for wheelchair and pushchair users, and children will love the sculpture trail.
 There is superb off road cycling for all the family with a selection of bikes for hire at the centre.
 For the adrenaline junkies there is the fantastic North Face MTB trail.
 The Grizedale tree top adventure Go-Ape always proves a popular day out.
 Built on a side of a hill, it feels seriously high and that’s because it is.
-You’ll fly 200 metres across the top of the Grizedale Beck and marvel at the forest canopy 18 metres up a magnificent Douglas Fir
+You’ll fly 200 meters across the top of the Grizedale Beck and marvel at the forest canopy 18 meters up a magnificent Douglas Fir trees.

 Horse and Pony trekking is available in the local area at Troutbeck, Backbarrow and Grizedale.

 Around Hawkshead the Mountain biking is superb and there are routes to suit all abilities.
-Quiet country lanes can be linked at ease with the many off road tracks and trails.
-Nearby Grizedale Forest offers some fantastic mountain biking for all the family and the North Face Route will test the skills of the best
+Quiet country lanes can be linked at ease with many off road tracks and trails.
+Nearby Grizedale Forest offers some fantastic mountain biking for all the family and the North Face Route will test the skills of the best.

-All the family can find boating of all kinds on nearby Windermere and Coniston Water
+All the family can find boating of all kinds on nearby Windermere and Coniston Water.

 Local websites of interest